 Downtown, the best area to stay in Memphis

-Vibrant and soulful, the Downtown area is the without doubt the best place to stay in Memphis.
+Vibrant and soulful, the Downtown area is without doubt the best place to stay in Memphis.
 At its core lies Beale Street, declared the Home of the Blues by an act of Congress.
 Don’t miss the iconic A. Schwab dry goods and souvenir store, and its funny motto "If we don't have it, you don't need it”, that has stood the test of time since 1876.
-Alongside the blues route, there is also a comprehensive repertoire of arts including the New Daisy Theatre where you can see contemporary bands play and the Orpheum Theatre where you can catch anything from a touring Broadway show to stand up comedy acts.
+Alongside the blues route, there is also a comprehensive repertoire of arts including the New Daisy Theatre where you can see contemporary bands play and the Orpheum Theatre where you can catch anything from a touring Broadway show to stand-up comedy acts.
 Pop into one of the clubs along Beale Street, such as Rum Boogie Café, B.B.
 King’s Blues Club, Silky O’Sullivan’s or the Hard Rock Café and soak up this unbeatable atmosphere where the greatest movers and shakers in jazz have all played.
 At any of these places you are likely to stumble across an impromptu jazz session day or night giving a taster of this city’s rich musical history.
+The area is therefore a great place to stay as it has something to offer for everyone.

 On Beale Street you can get to grips with the city’s musical past by visiting the Memphis Music Hall of Fame, which pays tribute to numerous local legends.
 On the corner of Beale Street you can also visit the Memphis Rock 'n' Soul Museum which was created by the Smithsonian Institution and follow the journey of music pioneers from the 1930s onwards as they fought to overcome racial and social borders and conceive music that would change the shape of music forever.